Post surgical pain treatment - adults

 Postoperative pain relief

 Pain that occurs after surgery is an important concern.
 Before your surgery, you and your surgeon may have discussed how much pain you should expect and how it will be managed.
 It is not expected that medicines will take away your pain entirely.
-Instead, the goal is to decrease the pain enough so that you are able to be out of bed and doing some of your normal activities.
+Instead, the goal is to decrease the pain enough so you are able to be out of bed and do some of your normal activities.

 Several factors determine how much pain you have and how to manage it: